BlockBuilderJoe/CambridgeMathsChallenge/npc/README.txt

 ########################################################
  INSTRUCTIONS FOR:
- NAME = Professor of CartographyThis is emb
+ NAME = Professor of Cartography
  TAG = fractionNpc

  1. Stand in front of the NPC and copy this command: